Is Wine Keto? Let’s Talk Low Sugar, Low Carb Wine

 July 23, 2021

-You may have seen a flashy Instagram ad from [insert name of trendy wine company here] promoting sugar-free, low carb wine for a ketogenic diet.
+You may have seen a flashy Instagram ad from [insert name of trendy wine company here] promoting keto wine – sugar-free, low carb wine for a ketogenic diet.
 Enticing?
 Sure.
 Misleading?
-A bit, as it suggests that most wines are packed with sugar or full of carbs, and that they've somehow invented keto-friendly wine.
+A bit, as it suggests that most wines are packed with sugar or full of carbs, and that they've somehow invented keto wine.

 The good news is that nearly all dry wines from reputable small producers have little to no residual sugar (<1 g/L), and correspondingly very low carbs (<3 g) per serving.
-So drink the good stuff.
+So, simply put: drink the good stuff.

-Here's the scoop on what the keto diet is, how wine can be “sugar-free”, and what wines to look for if you’re keeping keto.
+Here's the scoop on what the keto diet is, how wine can be “sugar-free”, what wines to look for if you’re keeping keto, and where to buy keto wine.

 What’s the keto diet?